matecom57/mi-tutorial/docs/source/Deisy/SALUDOS,/Pathfinder_open_source_software_Cooke.rst

 3) Angular Corridor Width: the size of the angular navigational corridor (in degrees) that extends from the start location and widens towards the goal, centered on the goal location.

+Ancho del corredor angular: el tamaño del corredor de navegación angular (en grados) que se extiende desde la ubicación inicial y se ensancha hacia el objetivo, centrado en la ubicación del objetivo.

 4) Chaining Annulus Width: the width of the chaining annulus, a donut-shaped zone that is centered on the goal and spans all areas of the maze at a fixed distance from the maze wall.

+Chaining Annulus Width: the width of the chaining annulus, a donut-shaped zone that is centered on the goal and spans all areas of the maze at a fixed distance from the maze wall.

 5) Thigmotaxis zone size: the width of a zone that spans the perimeter of the maze and extends inward from the maze wall.
 Pathfinder also defines a “small” thigmotaxic zone that is half the